Huagong Tech

-Huagong Tech (HGTECH; Huágōng Kējì (华工科技)) is a partially state-owned publicly listed Chinese company.
+Huagong Tech (HGTECH; Huágōng Kējì (华工科技)) is a locally state-owned publicly listed Chinese company.
 It focuses in the field of industrial laser equipment and optoelectronics.

 Background

 The origins of HGTECH can be traced to 1971 when Huazhong University of Science and Technology (HUST) established laboratories and research centres that focused on laser technology.
 In 1999 they were later restructured into a commercial entity named HGTECH which was based in Donghu New Technology Development Zone to commercialise the university's laser technology.

 On 10 May 2000, HGTECH held its initial public offering becoming a listed company on the Shenzhen Stock Exchange.
 In the same year, HGTECH acquired Australian laser cutting equipment provider Farley Laserlab and took over its worldwide marketing network.
 This helped the company to sell products to over 30 countries.

-In December 2020, the United States Department of Commerce's Bureau of Industry and Security added two labs at HUST to the Entity List for alleged involvement in activities seen as a threat to US national security.
-The sanctions severed HGTECH access to advanced US-origin technology as HUST was its ultimate owner.
-In March 2021, HGTECH went through a restructuring which changed its owner to the SASAC.
+In March 2021, HGTECH went through a restructuring which changed its owner to the Wuhan SASAC.
+While the controlling shareholder is listed as the Wuhan Guoheng Technology Investment Fund Partnership (also known as the Guoheng Fund), on regulatory filings, the "Actual Controller" (实际控制人) is listed as the Wuhan SASAC.
+The Guogeng fund is an intermediary by which the Wuhan SASAC retains ownership of Huagong Tech.

 In June 2022, General Secretary of the Chinese Communist Party Xi Jinping visited Wuhan Huagong Laser Engineering, the laser subsidiary of HGTECH.
 It was the only tech company Xi visited during his tour of Wuhan.

 In November 2023, HGTECH was reported to invest $50 million in building a five-hectare factory in the northern province of Bac Ninh in Vietnam.